-Click the Chrome menu button (three horizontal bars) in the upper-right corner of the Chrome window and select “Settings” from the drop-down menu.
+Click the Chrome menu button (three vertical dots) in the upper-right corner of the Chrome window and select “Settings” from the drop-down menu.

-We’re going to set up a new default folder as the location where Chrome saves downloaded files.
-However, you can have Chrome ask you every time to choose the download folder location.
-To do this, select the “Ask where to save each file before downloading” check box so there is a check mark in the box.
+We’re going to set up a new folder as the location where Google Chrome saves downloaded files by default.
+You can have Chrome ask you every time to choose the download folder location.
+Click the “Ask where to save each file before downloading” toggle to enable that behaviour.

-To change the download folder location, click “Change” to the right of the “Download location” edit box.
+To change the download folder location, click “Change” to the right of the “Location” line.

-On the “Browse For Folder” dialog box, navigate to the folder where you want to save folders by default and click “OK”.
+Navigate to the folder where you want to save folders by default, click it, and then click “Select Folder.”

-The path to the selected folder displays in the “Download location” edit box.
 This location displays in the “Save As” as the default location, if you’ve selected the “Ask where to save each file before downloading” check box.
-Click the “X” button on the “Settings” tab to close it.
+Click the “x” button on the “Settings” tab to close it.

-There are additional actions you can take on downloads.
-To open the “Downloads” list, press “Ctrl+ J” or select “Downloads” from the Chrome menu (3 horizontal bars) in the upper-right corner of the window.
-You can also enter “chrome://downloads” in the Omnibox (address box) and press “Enter”.
+There are additional actions you can take.
+To open the “Downloads” list, press Ctrl+j (Command+Shift+j on a Mac) or select “Downloads” from the Chrome menu (3 vertical dots) in the upper-right corner of the window.
+You can also enter “chrome://downloads” in the Omnibox (address box) and press “Enter.”

-The downloaded files are listed in order of most recent to farthest back in time.
-To remove an item from the “Downloads” list, click the “Remove from list” link below the item.
+The downloaded files are listed newest to oldest.
+To remove an item from the “Downloads” list, click the “x” on the right side.

 To open the folder containing one of the downloaded files, click the “Show in folder” link below that item.